 Chinese Money plants only need to be fertilized once a month to thrive.
 Also, make sure you're only feeding them during their growing period.
 If you fertilize them during their growth dormancy, you can risk damaging your Money plants.
 You will typically fertilize them once a month, from early spring to early fall.
 Use a liquid, organic houseplant fertilizer diluted to half of the recommended strength.
 We recommend your plant is moist and freshly watered before fertilizing, do not feed your plant if its soil is dry.
 You will know if you have over-fertilized your plant.
 You will notice white crust on the top layer of soil or white salt buildup on the outside of terra-cotta pots.
 If you notice this, hold off on fertilizing for a few months, and your plant should have a clean bill of health.

 What is the Best Soil for Chinese Money Plant?

-The best soil for houseplants is a well balanced mix of peat moss, perlite and vermiculite that dries some between watering but takes a long time to compact.
+The best soil for houseplants is a well-balanced mix of peat moss, perlite, and vermiculite that dries some between watering but takes a long time to compact.
 Typically, any reputable potting mix will work well and includes those ingredients.
-Adding a granular, slow release fertilizer while planting is a good way to help the plant thrive in the transplanting transition however if the soil you've chosen already has fertilizer incorporated into it there will be no need to add additional fertilizer.
+Adding a granular, slow-release fertilizer while planting is an excellent way to help the plant thrive in the transplanting transition.
+However, if the soil you've chosen already has fertilizer incorporated in, there will be no need to add additional fertilizer.